pulumi/providertest/pulumitest/README.md

 ## Getting Started

-The starting point to testing a program is to create a new AutoTest pointing at some existing test.
+The starting point to testing a program is to create a new PulumiTest pointing at some existing test.

 ```go
 func TestPulumiProgram(t *testing.T) {